StefanNede/KEGS_HACK2022/README.md

 - Ice Witch -> pathfinding and freezes you for 1 second after hitting you 5 times

 - Santa (coming soon) -> spawns other enemies

+# Play throughs of the game can be seen through the links below: